 NAval Logical, true in case of NA values in user defined checklist.

 sim The number of simulations identifies how many permutations should be made to randomly assemble communities with the same species richness as the compared community.
+The probability weights for each DBI is set on 2^-DBI, i.e. a species with a DBI higher by one unit has half the probability of being selected into a random community than a species with a lower DBI value.

 Value